 - Avoid tight-fitting clothes.

-- Avoid activities that put pressure the vulva, such as biking or riding horses.
+- Avoid activities that put pressure on the vulva, such as biking or riding horses.

 - Avoid hot tubs.